soco21/soco21/assignment-1/Group8-a1.md

 #### Description of the system based on the diagram above

 Hereby we learn, that the entire game is divided into 6 larger packages.
-Most of the classes are inside their respective packages, only the classes "Launcher" and "PacManConfigurationException" build exceptions.
+Most of the classes are inside their respective packages, only the classes "Launcher" and "PacManConfigurationException" throw exceptions.
 Initially, we can see that the class "Launcher" depends on all other packages and imports classes from them.
 Classes in the packages "sprite" and "board" are also imported in most of the other packages.
 This is logical, since both the board and the actual PacMan figure (Sprite) are both fundamental parts of the implementation of a PacMan game.
 These two packages are